daidokoro/qaz/README.md

 Flags:
 --debug            Run in debug mode...
--p, --profile string   configured aws profile (default "default") --version          print current/running version
+-p, --profile string   configured AWS profile (default "default") --version          print current/running version

 Use "qaz [command] --help" for more information about a command.